EcuDeMarc/blog/ecudemarc/content/posts/money-network.md

 One can see that two actors (A, D) have positive equity and that two actors (B, C) have negative equity.

 By the property, described above, that the sum of credits and debits have to cancel out, we can also say that the sum of the equity in any money network has to sum up to exactly zero.
-We can very this in this example money network.
+We can verify that this latter property is respected in the example money network we show in this post by performing the following calculation.

 ```
 65 - 50 - 25 + 10 = 0
 ```

+We can indeed conclude that the equity of the example money network shown in this post sums up to zero as expected.

 ## Conclusion

-We can see that no equity is created in any money network.
-What really matters is the distribution of the equity in the money network.
+From the above, we can see that no equity can ever be created in any money network at an aggregate level.

+Thus, what really matters is the distribution of the equity in the money network.